 If the employer does not have a permanent establishment, the social charges for the French employees will be paid at a special office near Strasbourg where the company will get an employer’s number without becoming a French company or permanent establishment.

-Other ways to terminate a labour agreement, such as the rupture conventionnelle, are also ruled by strict and formal conditions and proceedings.
+Other ways to terminate a labour agreement, such as the rupture conventionnelle, are also ruled by strict and formal conditions and proceedings (please see dedicated article on this website)

-First instance litigation between employer and employees will be brought before the Conseil des Prud’hommes, a lay court in which employees and employers are rendering their decisions.
+First instance litigation between employer and employees will be brought before the Conseil des Prud’hommes, a lay court in which employees and employers render their decisions.

 Member of the Paris Bar